inls161/assignment-3-ohreagano/FederalistPaper.md

 # The Federalist:

-## An Esssay Written in Favor of the
+## An Essay Written in Favor of the
 ## New Constitution

 ### As Agreed Upon by the